jdhitsolutions/PSProjectStatus/README.md

 }
 ```

 Note that the update time is formatted as a UTC string.
-The Project version will be pulled from the module manifest, if found.
+The Project version will be pulled from the module manifest if found.
 You can set this to a different value manually in the JSON file or by running `Set-PSProjectStatus`.

 > If you are using *git* with your module you may want to add `psproject.json` to your `.gitignore` file.